lithiumtech/li-ios-sdk/README.md

 ## Get Started
 To get started with Community iOS SDK development, see the instructions in [Getting Started with the Community iOS SDK](https://github.com/lithiumtech/li-ios-sdk-core/wiki/Getting-Started-with-the-Community-iOS-SDK).
 The guide will take you through generating credentials, building your project, and app initialization.

+**Note:** In order to create the best possible product and experience, we will continue to iterate on the SDK throughout the beta period.
+Features may change before the product is generally available.
+We will post updates and changes in the [Current Betas forum](https://community.lithium.com/t5/Current-Betas/bd-p/BetaCurrent).

 ## License
 Except as otherwise noted, the Community iOS SDK is licensed under the Apache 2.0 License.